Robotechnic/diagraph/internals.typ

   /// The name of the engine to generate the graph with.
 Defaults to `"dot"`.
 	engine: "dot",
   /// The width of the image to display.
 If set to `auto` (the default), will
-  /// be the width of the generated SVG.
+  /// be the width of the generated SVG or, if the height is set
+  /// to a value, it will be scaled to keep the aspect ratio.
 	width: auto,
   /// The height of the image to display.
 If set to `auto` (the default), will
-  /// be the height of the generated SVG.
+  /// be the height of the generated SVG or if the width is set
+  /// to a value, it will be scaled to keep the aspect ratio.
 	height: auto,
   /// Whether to hide parts of the graph that extend beyond its frame.
 Defaults
   /// to `true`.